 If your sleep grade is always an F, then all the workouts in the world won’t help, and may even make the issues of your stress & cortisol levels worse.
 If you are only walking 1,000 steps a day, then that could be part of the problem.
 Maybe you are constantly stressed and overworked.
 Probably it isn’t just one thing, but a unique blend of two or three that are the most urgent.

-Unless you have some rare disease affecting your weight, the answer is generally some combination of those items.
+Based on the actual data from people taking photos of their food, we have also realized that in 99% of cases, nutrition has a lot of room for improvement.
+Unless you have a rare disease, the answer is generally some combination of those items.
 It is usually not your genetics or “slow metabolism” or other commonly blamed culprits, but generally something within your control.

 It doesn’t have to be one, or some may be susceptible to some more.
 In many cases, ALL of these are happening at the same time and are feedback loops to each other.
 We could survive one or two but with 10 things going wrong it will eventually catch up.